About the study medicine

 Pfizer is investigating a study medicine, PF-08634404, which is a bispecific antibody that was designed to target both PD-1 and VEGF to potentially block immune checkpoints and inhibit angiogenesis.
 This dual mechanism has the potential to achieve tumor immunosurveillance, while disrupting vascular support for tumor progression, compared with blocking either target alone in patients with solid tumors.

-The study medicine is currently being studied in various cancer types, including lung, colorectal, urothelial, renal, and hepatocellular carcinomas, as well as other advanced solid tumors.
+The study medicine is currently being studied in various cancer types, including lung, colorectal, urothelial, renal, hepatocellular carcinomas, gastric, gastroesophageal junction and esophageal carcinomas, and endometrial cancer.

-Explore Pfizer’s novel investigational PD-1 x VEGF bispecific antibody program, which is a series of clinical trials evaluating a bispecific antibody that was designed to target both PD-1 and VEGF.
+Explore Pfizer’s Symbiotic program, which is a series of clinical trials evaluating a novel investigational bispecific antibody that is designed to target both PD-1 and VEGF.

 A Phase 3 clinical trial evaluating PF-08634404 combined with chemotherapy or pembrolizumab combined with chemotherapy for first-line treatment of locally advanced or metastatic non-small cell lung cancer in your patients who are not candidates for surgical resection and curative concurrent/sequential chemoradiotherapy.